‘Ted Lasso' Billboards Support USMNT Before 2022 World Cup - NewsBreak

 Related

-How to Watch Qatar vs. Ecuador in the 2022 FIFA World Cup Opener
+How to Watch France vs. Australia in 2022 FIFA World Cup Group D Match

-The 2022 FIFA World Cup has arrived, with the global tournament set to begin in Qatar this weekend.
-Plenty of stars will be in action over the next month, including Argentina’s Lionel Messi, France’s Kylian Mbappe and Portugal’s Cristiano Ronaldo.
-Here’s everything you need to know about...
+This article may have Spanish-language video from our Telemundo sister station.
+Get the latest World Cup news in Spanish from Telemundo.
+No nation has won consecutive World Cup titles since Brazil in 1958 and 1962.
+France is looking to accomplish the same feat, 60 years later.
+The European nation will...

 Meet Christian Pulisic, the USMNT's ‘Captain America'